Outdoor elopements: Austrian mountains vs. Germany’s alpine lakes

 Germany’s alpine lake weddings

 Whether you choose to get married at the foot of the Austrian mountains or along a German lake, one thing is guaranteed: You will enjoy amazing views of the Alps.
 If you’re getting married in summer, the rich vegetation of Austrian mountains and rolling hills will make yours an epic outdoor ceremony.
-On the other hand, tying the knot in winter along a frozen German lake with views of ice-capped Alpine peaks will give your outdoor elopement a magical touch.
+On the other hand, tying the knot in winter along a frozen German lake with views of ice-capped Alpine peaks will make your winter wedding dreams come true!

 Marry in fairytale venues: Austria’s castles vs. historic German castles